w3c/openscreenprotocol/schemes.md

 the OSP.
 A browser may need to support additional features that are not part of the core OSP standard to work with a non-https application; this is true of `cast:` URLs today, for example.
-Browsers that do not have these features may believe that a non-https URL as available for presentation (because the receiving agent reports the URL as supported), but not be able to launch and control the presentation successfully via OSP.
+Browsers that do not have these features may believe that a non-https URL is available for presentation (because the receiving agent reports the URL as supported), but not be able to launch and control the presentation successfully via OSP.
 If [OSP extensions](https://webscreens.github.io/openscreenprotocol/#protocol-extensions)